 Useful tips to help you sign your legal agreements correctly & samples for your use

-We outline steps for signing Australian agreements only and not deeds. if you want to know how to sign a deed correctly you can refer to our article here.
+Below, we outline steps for signing Australian agreements only and not deeds. if you want to know how to sign a deed correctly you can refer to our article here.

-If you're in doubt, get legal advice.
+And as always, if you're in doubt, get legal advice.

 1. Sole trader